Natural gas meter installation tips for diaphragm meters

 - Place the connection washer on each swivel pilot.
 Support the meter, so both hubs are against the connection washers and hand tighten the connection nuts.
 Then alternate tightening the nuts to an appropriate torque for the connection size.
 Do not overtighten, as it can damage the connection washer/gasket.

 - Avoid excessive stress on the meter and connecting pipe.

 - Under no circumstance, bury a meter and avoid having the meter come in contact with soil, mulch, or concrete walls.
 The corrosive elements of the soil and mulch and alkali content in the concrete can stimulate premature corrosion and cause a gas leak.

 Meter start-up tips

 - To avoid high differential pressure across the meter, as it can damage the internal components, crack open the upstream and downstream valves very slowly for a few seconds.
-Slowly turn each valve to ¼ turn, and then slowly turn to full open.
+Then, slowly turn each valve to ¼ turn, and then slowly turn to full open.

-- In a high-pressure line, if there is locked off gas downstream of the meter and the outlet valve is opened first, the meter could be damaged in a “reverse stop.”
-For this reason, it is recommended that installers pressurize the meter with the inlet valve so the meter runs forward.
+- In a high-pressure line, if there is isolated gas downstream of the meter and the outlet valve is opened first, the meter could be damaged in a “reverse stop.”
+For this reason, it is recommended that installers pressurize the meter with the inlet valve, so the meter runs forward.

 - After the meter is pressurized, check for leaks by applying leak detection soap, or use other gas leak detectors.